dafny-lang/blog/_posts/2025-12-01-statistics-library.markdown

 Because our helper `SumSquaredDifferences` is proven non-negative, Dafny automatically verifies that `VariancePopulation` and `VarianceSample` are also non-negative.
 Note that `VarianceSample` requires `|s| > 1`, because dividing by N - 1 where N is 1 would cause a division by zero!

 ### 5. Standard Deviation
  Finally, we arrive at Standard Deviation, which is the square root of the Variance.
-At the time of development, Dafny did not expose a built-in square root operation for the `real` type.
+At the time of development, Dafny did not have a built-in square root operation for the `real` type.
 To bridge this gap, we defined an `extern` function in a separate module.

 {% highlight dafny %}
   // A function to calculate Population Standard Deviation